techidaily/site-voice-adjusting/source/_posts/updated-top-10-mobile-nature-sound-experiences-ios-and-android-edition-for-2024.md

 These applications provide multiple sounds related to the Nature.
 The users just need to download any of these programs, and select the desired tone according to their choice.
 Such mobile software also offer numerous relaxing audios that assist in achieving a deeper level of concentration during the meditation.

-## 10 Best Nature Sounds Apps

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hZsnjxeSh1U?si=hZIfzQPDNX5KtOCg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1dR4tF3VgyU?si=AJipgqZsNNxsRsBW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 10 Best Nature Sounds Apps

 ### 1. [YouTube](https://www.youtube.com/)